kdave/btrfsmaintenance/README.md

 __Special case:__

-There's a separate defragmentation task that happens automatically and defragments only the RPM database files in */var/lib/rpm*.
+There's a separate defragmentation task that happens automatically and defragments only the RPM database files.
 This is done via a *zypper* plugin and the defrag pass triggers at the end of the installation.

 This improves reading the RPM databases later, but the installation process fragments the files very quickly so it's not likely to bring a significant